l-cheung/l-cheung.github.io/_posts/hiking/appalachian_2017_2019/2017-04-16-days-13-17-winding-stair-gap-to-fontana-dam.md

 "That's a gross misunderstanding of probability," Tom says.

 I can't help but chime in.
-"He's assuming we're all acting independently.
-But we're not.
-We're interdependent."
+"That assumes we're all acting independently.
+But we're not."
+We're interdependent: hikers helping hikers.

 We trade stories.
 We laugh.
 Matt puts on a green baseball cap, sticks a finger in his mouth, and blows.
 The cap pops off his head.
 Silas looks on in amazement.